 Project Background

-Slope stability issues behind 19 – 31 Ridge Point Crescent were first reported to TRCA by residents after the July 8, 2013 severe storm event, which resulted in massive flooding and damage to river and valley systems across the Greater Toronto Area.
-Ongoing erosion and slope instability has created a risk to City of Toronto infrastructure, privately owned property, and overall public safety.
+Slope stability issues behind 19 – 31 Ridge Point Crescent were first reported to TRCA by residents after the July 8, 2013 severe storm event, which resulted in significant storm flows, flooding, and damage to riverine and valley systems across the Greater Toronto Area.
+Ongoing erosion and slope instability has created a risk to privately owned property and public safety.

 Based on the visual assessment of the site completed by Terraprobe Inc. in 2013, TRCA retained Cole Engineering Group Ltd to conduct a detailed slope stability and erosion risk assessment in 2015.
 The findings of the assessment identified that there is long-term risk of additional slope failure and that remedial works are recommended to provide long-term protection.

-In accordance with the Class EA process, the first point of public contact occurred with the publication of the NOI in the North York Mirror on February 8, 2018.
-Notices were sent to Aboriginal groups, community groups, homeowners in the vicinity of the project site, and government regulatory agencies including Conservation Ontario (CO), the Ministry of Environment and Climate Change (MOECC), and the City of Toronto.
-The NOI requested that individuals contact the Project Manager if they wish to participate further in the EA process or be kept informed about the Project’s status.
+In accordance with the Class EA process, the first point of public contact occurred with the publication of the Notice of Intent in the North York Mirror on February 8, 2018.
+Notices were sent to First Nations, community groups, homeowners in the vicinity of the project site, and government regulatory agencies including Conservation Ontario (CO).

-TRCA hosted a Community Liaison Committee (CLC) meeting on November 14, 2018 for interested stakeholders to present the findings of the geotechnical investigation and preferred alternative solutions to provide long-term protection for 19 – 31 Ridge Point Crescent, in the City of Toronto.
+TRCA hosted a Community Liaison Committee (CLC) meeting for interested project partners on November 14, 2018 to present the findings of the geotechnical investigation and preferred alternative solutions to provide long-term protection for 19 – 31 Ridge Point Crescent, in the City of Toronto.

 Evaluation of remedial slope treatment alternatives led to the identification of Alternative 4: Vertical Solution as the preferred alternative for the Ridge Point Crescent Slope Stabilization Project.
 TRCA retained a geotechnical engineering consultant in June 2018 through a competitive Request for Proposals to prepare detailed designs for the preferred treatment alternative.